MateuszKubuszok/GameTheoryTools/README.md

 TODO
 ----

-* Write and tests Drivers and connect them to GTL classes,
-* implement actual logic of finding equilibria,
+* Implement actual logic of finding equilibria,
 * test it,
 * create main function that parses arguments and initiates parser.